justb3a/processwire-newslettersubscription/README.md

 ## Subscription flow

-* user enters his/her email and some other information (if you want to)
+The user enters their email address and some other information (if you want to).
-* a mail is sent to the given address containing a confirmation link (double opt-in)
+As soon as the form is submitted a mail is sent to the given address containing a confirmation link (double opt-in).
-* the user is added with status hidden
+Now the user is added with status hidden and role newsletter.
-* after visiting the link the user is subscribed (status active)
+After visiting the confirmation link the user is subscribed (changed status to active).
-* user gets role newsletter

 ## Unsubscription flow

+There are two methods to unsubscripe: by using a web form or by providing a link in the newsletter.

-### A) using form
+### A) using the form

-* user enters his/her email and selects unsubscribe
+The user enters only their email address and selects the unsubscribe option (if you provide additional fields hide them via JavaScript).
-* a mail is sent to the given address (if address exists) containing a confirmation link
+If the user submitted a valid and existing email address, a email is sent to this address containing a confirmation link to end subscription.
-* after visiting the link the user is unsubscribed (the user will be deleted)
+After visiting the link the user is unsubscribed (the user will be deleted).

 ### B) link inside newsletter

-* the user is unsubscribed after visiting the link immediately
+The user is unsubscribed after visiting the link immediately.
-* you have to generate the link depending on email and userAuthSalt
+You have to generate the link parameters depending on email and userAuthSalt.

 ## Usage